-The history of Agriculture in India dates back to Indus Valley Civilization Era and The history of Agriculture in India dates back to Indus Valley Civilization Era and even before that in some parts of Southern India.
+The history of Agriculture in India dates back to Indus Valley Civilization Era and even before that in some parts of Southern India.
 Today, India ranks second worldwide in farm output.
-Agriculture and allied sectors like forestry and fisheries accounted for 13.7% of the GDP (gross domestic product) in 2013, [2]about 50% of the work force.
+Agriculture and allied sectors like forestry and fisheries accounted for 15.87% of the GDP (gross domestic product) in 2019.
 The economic contribution of agriculture to India's GDP is steadily declining with the country's broad-based economic growth.
 Still, agriculture is demographically the broadest economic sector and plays a significant role in the overall socio-economic fabric of India.